Advanced Computer Architecture (6 CP, 3V+2Ü)

 We strongly recommend this self-assessment test to find out whether you should take this course.

-All dates and course materials are provided via the this PANDA course.
+All course materials will be provided via the this PANDA course.